 Building with Design For Place?

-If you decide to build, adapt or use Design For Place for your project we would love to hear from you.
+If you decide to build, adapt or use Design For Place for your project we would like to hear from you.
 We are keen to collect your stories, pictures and videos to share on the site—and hope to provide options to interact with other users building with Design For Place soon.

-Please note the Design For Place house plans and content are only available on this website and are not featured in the Your Home book.
+The Design For Place house plans and content are only available on this website and are not featured in the Your Home book.